Researchers uncover potential way to protect against diet-induced obesity

 Obesity is well-understood as a major risk factor for cancer, and these interesting results can now be taken forward into new projects that explore their potential for reducing obesity and therefore reduce a person’s chance of developing cancer in the first place.

 Rates of obesity are continuing to rise around the world, and without effective interventions many are at considerable risk of developing cancer.
-In fact, cancer is predicted to become the leading cause of death globally by 2030.
+In fact, in 2020 it was predicted that the number of cases worldwide is expected to rise by 55% by 2024.
 Thanks to the hard work of researchers like Professors Fernandez and Mendez, we can have hope for new cancer cures, and new ways to prevent cancer, in the future.

 This exciting discovery provides the foundation for a potential way to tackle the growing global obesity problem and opens the door for researchers to make a start on new cancer cures for the future.